cgruver/okd4-upi-lab-setup/README.md

 # Installing OKD4.X with User Provisioned Infrastructure.
 Libvirt, iPXE, and FCOS

-## This documentation is complete, but is not fully tested yet.
-I have written it from my own lab configuration, but have not yet run through these all of these instructions from scratch.
-If you are brave, then go ahead and give it a try.
+## I have written this from my own lab configuration.
 I am doing a clean run in another environment, and will continue to push fixes and clarifications as I encounter issues.
 Open issues if you encounter problems.
-I am sure there are plenty of bugs.
-Otherwise, check back often for progress.
+I am sure there are still plenty of bugs.

 ## If you created a fork of this project, you will want to re-sync with this repository.
-I am fixing issues while testing.
+I am fixing issues while testing, and adding new features.
+Coming soon: HCI Ceph Storage, 3 Node MariaDB Cluster, Applying Updates, Tekton Pipeline for Spring Boot and Quarkus.

 Read the [Tutorial on GitHub Pages](https://cgruver.github.io/okd4-upi-lab-setup/)